ManageIQ/manageiq-documentation/_includes/appe-appliance-console-cli.md

 You could combine the two to join a region where *db.example.com* is the appliance hosting the database:

     # appliance_console_cli --fetch-key db.example.com --sshlogin root --sshpassword smartvm --hostname db.example.com --password mydatabasepassword

+To configure an appliance as a messaging server:

+    # appliance_console_cli --message-server-config --message-keystore-password="smartvm"

+To configure an appliance as a messaging client:

+    # appliance_console_cli --message-client-config --message-server-host db.example.com --message-server-password smartvm --message-keystore-password smartvm

 To configure external authentication: